-“I had never seen a Native American doctor, especially a woman, when I was child and I was always thought how amazing it would be have a Navajo doctor that understood the people,” said Sekaquaptewa, who grew up on a NewMexico reservation in the Navajo Nation.
+“I had never seen a Native American doctor, especially a female when I was child, and I always thought how amazing it would be have a Navajo doctor that understood the people,” said Crystal.

-She began down the doctoral path at Southern Utah University in the hopes of becoming a dentist, and on graduation day with an acceptance letter in hand to Creighton University School of Dentistry she became the first SUU Native American student to be accepted into a professional school.
+Crystal began her doctoral path at Southern Utah University in the hopes of becoming a dentist.
+On the day of graduation Crystal had an acceptance letter from Creighton University School of Dentistry in hand.
+Crystal had become the first SUU Native American student to be accepted into a professional school.

-Sekaquaptewa continued to be a rarity in the medical world by being just one percent of the 77,000 students who are annually seeking their doctorate degrees in the United States, according Association of American Medical Colleges.
+According to the association of American Medical Colleges, Crystal continued to be a rarity in the medical world by being just one percent of the 77,000 students who are annually seeking their doctorate degrees in the United States.

-And after graduation the female doctor was once again a unique sight when she was hired at the Monument Valley Community Health Center as a dentist, becoming the first Native American woman to be hired within the Utah Navajo Health System.
+After graduation from Creighton the female doctor was once again a unique sight when she was hired at the Monument Valley Community Health Center as a dentist, becoming the first Native American woman to be hired within the Utah Navajo Health System.

-“Because of my background the patients automatically trust me,” stated Sekaquaptewa.
-“There isn’t a language barrier and I understand their diet and culture, things that a white doctor can’t.”
+“Because of my background the patients automatically trust me,” said Crystal.
+“There isn’t a language barrier and I understand their diet and culture, things that other doctors don’t know firsthand.”

-It’s not just dental patients receiving help from Sekaquaptewa; she is also touring Navajo Nation schools to prove to students that their ethnicity doesn’t determine their ability to succeed at a school like SUU.
+It’s not just dental patients receiving help from Crystal; she is also touring Navajo Nation schools to prove to students that their ethnicity doesn’t determine their ability to succeed at a school like SUU.

 Crystal graduated with a degree in Biology.
 Learn more about the program.